-Students develop their core skills through working in a handson way to manufacture a variety of high-quality products.
-Students also gain an understanding of commercial processes and an in-depth knowledge of materials, including woods, metals and plastics.
+You will develop your skills through working in a hands-on way to manufacture a variety of high-quality products.
+You will also gain an understanding of commercial processes and an in-depth knowledge of materials, including metals, wood and plastics.
 This practical approach to learning also aids in the development of key skills and attributes such as critical thinking, creativity, problem solving, independence, communication, self-confidence and teamwork.

-The course will provide students with a whole host of easily transferable skills, including:
+The course will provide you with a whole host of easily transferable skills, including: